pixelastic/blog.pixelastic.com/app/_posts/2016-10-03-css-flags-making-of.md

 ---

-If you're following me on Twitter, you might have seen that I released a crazy project called CSS Flags.
+If you're following me on Twitter, you might have seen that I released a crazy project called [CSS Flags][1].
 People often ask me why I did such a thing.
 This blog post is an attempt at explaining the thought process that motivated me to build it.

 ## Trip to Tours